|

 least an hour.

-cases went to 24 and above; its like hitting a plank.
+cases went to 28 and above; its like hitting a plank.
 The higher the

 when you hit the wrong spot.
 However, the feeling is good when you

-reach at high tension level.
 Netting very much depending on your wrist

 spin the shuttle a little.